Fall, Spring, Academic Year

 Host institution classes provide less support than most US college classes.
 The host institution course syllabi are less detailed and there are fewer assessments.
 CIEE courses follow a more American teaching style, with attendance, regular assignments and exams, and participation all factored into grading.

 For updated course offerings, descriptions, and syllabi, visit CIEE's program webpage.

-Fall: Mid-September to mid-December
+Fall: Early September to mid-December

-Spring: Late January to late May
+Spring: Mid-January to early May